yard

 Bright white sounds simple, but a few common habits can make beds feel flat or harsh.
 Small design tweaks fix most of them without replanting everything.

-Planting only pure white can leave borders looking cold, especially in shade.
+Planting only pure white can leave borders looking cold, especially in shade; that is where foliage tone has to do more work.
 Mix in silvery foliage from plants like lavender mounds or soft green from hosta leaves to warm the scheme.

 Too many tall whites in front of darker plants can glare in full sun.
 Soften the effect with off-white and cream blooms, such as pale peony ruffles or ivory lily trumpets, tucked among bright whites.